shitwolfymakes/Escape/README.md

 4. Double click main and run the program

 Game controls:
-Use WASD for movement!
+1. Use WASD for movement!
-Use Spacebar to shoot!
+2. Use Spacebar to shoot!
-Remember to enter your name into the high score board when you're done!
+3. Remember to enter your name into the high score board when you're done!

 Features included in demo that did not make it into the final build:
--Upgrades are not yet implemented
+-.Upgrades are not yet implemented
--Honest John only sells ice cold beer
+-.Honest John only sells ice cold beer
--Hull points are not implemented, players die upon collision with enemy ship -Enemies do not shoot
+-.Hull points are not implemented, players die upon collision with enemy ship -.Enemies do not shoot
--Smooth movement is not implemented
+-.Smooth movement is not implemented
--ImagesViews cannot be removed from gridpane due to limitations in JavaFx -Modding is not yet supported, but customs level.txt's can be implemented!
+-.ImagesViews cannot be removed from gridpane due to limitations in JavaFx -.Modding is not yet supported, but customs level.txt's can be implemented!